Q: How will I remember how to do everything I want to do?

 Q: What book(s) should I buy to help me learn what I want to know?

-A: There are many computer books at all bookstores that are applicable.
-The best way to make a decision is to open one of the books and read a couple of pages.
+A: There are many computer books at bookstores, at libraries and on-line that are applicable.
+One way to make a decision is to open one of the books and read a couple of pages.
 If you don't understand what you are reading, or you dislike the author's style, put the book back and try another.

-Q: Where did the Computor Tutor learn about computers?
+Q: Where did the Computor Tutor learn about computers and how does she keep up with all the changes?

 A: Proud to say, the Tutor is self-taught.
 Three words describe The Computor Tutor's on-going education: research, research, research.